akebu6/SOLVEAURA/README.md

 # S.O.L.V.E.A.U.R.A
 > Better known as **Solving Operations with a Learning Voice-Enabled Assistance for Understanding and Responsive Auditory** is a project aimed to aid the Visually Impaired in learning Mathematics after the ninth grade.

+#### Side Note
+The readme contains an overview of the project and its documentation.
+To view the whole project documentation, click [here](https://github.com/akebu6/SOLVEAURA/wiki)

 # Project Overview
 ---